linzhoucool/ObjectOrientedJavascript/FinalProject.md

+### SD-120

-# SD-120 Final Project: Classic Arcade Game Clone
+# Final Project: Classic Arcade Game Clone

-1. When your character wins, you must alert "You Win!".
+Download the [Final Project Zip] (https://github.com/udacity/frontend-nanodegree-arcade-game/archive/master.zip) file from Udacity.

+The starter project has a single HTML file, coupled with CSS, JS and Images directory.
+The files we most interested in updating are the   `style.css`, `index.html`, and `app.js`, depending on what changes we are would like to make.
+You may also consider update `engine.js` if you are interested in changing your assets.
+Be careful though, making a mistake in `engine.js` can cause your entire to stop working.

+## Project Requirements

+### Player Movements

+Player can not move off screen
+Vehicles cross the screen
+Vehicle-player collisions happen logically (not too early or too late) Vehicle-player collision resets the game
+Something happens when player wins

+### Enemy Movements

+### Levels
-2. You should create levels, where each level your enemies move faster.
-The current level should be displayed at the top of the screen.
+1. You should create levels.
+Players start at level 1, and each time your player successfully crosses to the water, the level increases.
+With each level increase, the speed at which the enemies move should increase.
+The current level should always be displayed at the top of the page.
-3. When you reach the water, you pass the level.
-If you collide with an enemy you start back at level one.
+2. If a player collides with an enemy, they revert back to level 1.
-4. You should track, maintain and display the highest level obtained.
+3. You should track, maintain and display the highest level obtained in a single session.

 ## TIPS: